Setup FirewallD in CentOS Quickly and Easily

 sudo firewall-cmd --get-default-zone

-Certainly, it will print public
+Certainly, it will print public.

-command.
+As we mentioned earlier, getting a list of all available zones is possible by typing sudo firewall-cmd --get-zones command.
 The default zone is given to all network interfaces by default.
 Run the command below to find out which zones are used by your network interface(s).

 sudo firewall-cmd --get-active-zones